corsairmarks/nonbinary_leaders/mod/README.md

 	* Unfortunately, currently not able to offer an event to choose your starting ruler's pronouns without the portrait changing
 * 2.1.0 Improve gender presentation swaps to also use cloned leaders - leaders who alter their gender presentation now reliably have the correct portrait
 * 3.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
-	* Add support for aquatic portraits with gender dimorphism
+	* Add support for aquatic portraits with sexual dimorphism
-	* Use new `species_gender` trigger to support for the species window and individual Pops belonging to species with a single gender presentation (Paradox only added support for Humans)
+	* Use new `species_gender` trigger to support the new mono-gender species option for all base game for all portraits with sexual dimorphism (Paradox only added support for Humans)
+	* Substitute my nonbinary icon for the indeterminable one added in this patch

 ## Source Code